 If you are planning a trip to see the grotto, make sure that you, unlike me, are not expecting something from The Little Mermaid.
 Not that I thought that we were going to be venturing under the sea, but I did think that there was water involved; maybe an underground lake.
 A grotto is just a cave, Ariel's happened to be... under the sea.

 While taking a break in Starbucks, I showed Hayden my photo Instagram account, its thefatphotog by the way if you are interested.
 Anyhow, he looks at me and says, "How's your camera at taking photos at night?"
-With that mildly accented, sotto vice, it almost sounded like a great classic pickup line.
+With that mildly accented, sotto voce, it almost sounded like a great classic pickup line.
 I had half a mind to be upset that it wasn't.
 We were headed to the last stop of the tour, which was possibly the best.
 Anapji is an artificial pond built at the Donggung Palace in 674 AD.
 It was important to visit Anapji after sundown.
 So important that we had to find a way to kill two hours before going.
 Anapji is lit up like the Electric Mainstreet Parade after dark.
 This is, of course, a recreation of the original pond that was dredged and filled in in 1974, but it's beautiful.
 The ducks in the pond, and the palace reflecting off the water.
-I got to do my favorite thing again.
+I also got to do my favorite thing again.